 DoubleTree Palm Springs

-DoubleTree Golf Resort in Palm Springs has so much to offer and it’s an excellent option during Coachella.
+DoubleTree Palm Springs has so much to offer and it’s an excellent option during Coachella.
 We soaked up the sun while splashing and playing in the pool, we relaxed and rejuvenated at the spa, and we recharged in the room and at the restaurant.
 Palm Springs area is such a short drive for us that it’s easily a weekend getaway any time.